Cari Mora

 Cari Mora is a novel by American author Thomas Harris, published in 2019.
-It is his first book in 44 years not to feature his iconic creation Hannibal Lecter.
+It is his first book in 13 years – and only his second overall to not feature Hannibal Lecter.
 Rather, it is about a young Colombian immigrant in Miami, Caridad "Cari" Mora, who becomes caretaker of a mansion beneath which is hidden twenty-five million dollars in cartel gold.
 She comes to the attention of Hans-Peter Schneider, a human trafficker and sadistic psychopath.

 The novel is set mainly in Miami and Colombia, as shown on this location map.

 Plot

-Caridad "Cari" Mora is a refugee from Colombia, who fought in FARC as a teenager and now lives in Miami Beach under temporary protected status.
+Caridad "Cari" Mora is a refugee from Colombia, who fought with the FARC as a teenager and now lives in Miami Beach under temporary protected status.
 Whilst trying to evade ICE's radar, she works a variety of odd jobs, her favorite being wildlife rehabilitation at Pelican Harbor Seabird Station.
 She works as caretaker of, and stays in, a house once owned by Pablo Escobar.

 Meanwhile, two rival gangs have fixed their attention on the Escobar house because of the $25 million worth of gold that lies beneath it.
 One is led by Hans-Peter Schneider, an alopecic, Paraguayan-born German, sadistic psychopath whose specialty is human trafficking.
 The other is the Colombian-based Ten Bells, whose members in the United States include three friends of Cari's in Florida: Captain Marco, Benito and Antonio.

 With the aid of the house's corrupt agent Felix, Schneider and his crew get permission to stay in the house for a time, masquerading as filmmakers.
 Upon meeting Cari, Schneider develops an obsession with her, while Cari distrusts him and his thugs on sight.
 Shortly after Schneider's arrival, Benito and Antonio also explore the house, posing as laborers.
 They warn Cari that she must be very cautious around Schneider and his crew.
 Benito discovers a hole in the lawn, beneath which lies an enormous safe that contains the gold.
 Schneider discovers Benito's Ten Bells affiliation, forcing Antonio to rescue Benito.
 Cari leaves the house and goes to stay at the apartment of her cousin and elderly aunt.

 Having discovered the location of the safe, both gangs attempt unsuccessfully to access it.
 Schneider sends Felix down the hole to examine the safe, only for Felix to be attacked and torn in half by a mysterious creature (later revealed to be a saltwater crocodile).
 With Cari ready to drive his getaway vehicle, Antonio goes in scuba gear to enter the hole from its seaward entrance, but he is spotted and killed by two of Schneider's henchmen.
 The two thugs then try to kill Cari, who kills them both.